clojure/tools.namespace/README.md

 ### No Global State

 The first rule for making your application reload-safe is **no global state**.
-That means you should never do this:
+That means you should avoid things like this:

     (def state-of-world (ref {}))
-    (def window-handle (atom nil))
+    (def object-handle (atom nil))

-When you store a mutable reference in a global Var, you have effectively created a mutable global variable.
-This is generally considered a bad idea in *every* programming paradigm.
-(Using `alter-var-root` signals the same problem.)

-You can't avoid mutable state: that's one of the principles behind Clojure's mutable reference types.
-But you *can* avoid making it global.
+c.t.n.repl/refresh will destroy those Vars when it reloads the namespace (even if you used `defonce`).

 Instead of storing your state in global Vars, store it *locally* in an object that represents the running state of your application.
-Then provide a constructor function to initialize that
+Then provide a constructor function to initialize that state:
-state:

     (defn create-application []
       {:state-of-world (ref {})
-       :window-handle (atom nil)})
+       :object-handle (atom nil)})

 You can choose what representation works best for your application: map, vector, record, or even just a single Ref by itself.